 Invalid Tests

 Invalid behavior tests check the Manager and Agent’s ability to respond correctly to syntactically or semantically invalid object messages.
 These tests are divided into Invalid Semantics, Invalid Syntax, and Inopportune Behavior tests.
 Inopportune Behavior tests are considered outside the scope of this document.
 All tests in this subgroup will have the test number prefix of MOC.<Initiating System>.INV.
 A SOA or LSMS Manager entity that is being tested will not be required to initiate invalid requests.
 However the error handling capabilities of that Manager will be tested by the NPAC SMS Agent emulator responding with invalid and error response PDUs to valid Manager requests.
 In the case where an Agent entity (LSMS) is under test, the NPAC SMS Manager emulator will verify this Agent error handling abilities by sending it semantically and syntactically invalid requests.
-The expected result for this type of test cases will be for the SUT to detect the error and report it back to the NPAC simulator using one of the valid CMIP error codes.
+The expected result for this type of test cases will be for the SUT to detect the error and report it back to the NPAC ITP Tool using one of the valid CMIP error codes.
 CMIP Error Response PDUs as well as CMIP Reject PDUs will be accepted in return for any invalid requests.
 Note that in the cases where more than one CMIP error code applies, the return of any single and reasonable (e.g., processingFailureEr instead of setListErrorEr) code will be considered a successful test result.

 Invalid Semantics